daveagill/aws-sam-js-starter/README.md

 There are `package.json` scripts provided that execute corresponding aws-sam-cli commands:

-Make sure that lambdas have been bundled:
+Make sure that your lambda function bundles have been built:
 ```
 npm run build
 ```